pairingwg/bls_standard/minutes/spec-v1.md

-# Specification for BLS Signatures over BLS12-381 v1 (Apr 30, 2019)
+# Specification for BLS Signatures over BLS12-381 v1

+**Initial draft: Apr 29, 2019.
+Current verison: May 1, 2019.**

 This is an initial specification for BLS signatures.
 The objective is to provide a specification which enable consistent implementations